 - The tax expense is calculated by taking the product of the tax rate used in the FCFF section and the earnings before tax in each forward year.
 The difference yields the firm’s net income.

-- The free cash flow to equity is computed by taking the firm’s net income in each forward year, adding back non-cash charges, subtracting net firm reinvestment just as in FCFF with one key difference.
+- The free cash flow to equity is computed by taking the firm’s net income in each forward year, adding back non-cash charges, and subtracting net firm reinvestment – just as in FCFF, with one key difference.
 We must also add back the net increase in debt, as this is new capital that is available for the firm.

-- The present value of the firm’s FCFE and terminal value of its equity is added together to find the intrinsic value of the firm as of today.
+- The present value of the firm’s FCFE and the terminal value of its equity are added together to find the current intrinsic value of the firm.

 Insights on FCFF vs FCFE vs Dividends

-The first thing we notice is that we arrive at the same equity valuation in both methods.
+The first thing we notice is that we arrive at the same equity valuation with both methods.
 The first difference in the two methods is the discount rate applied.
 The FCFF method utilizes the weighted average cost of capital (WACC), whereas the FCFE method utilizes the cost of equity only.
 The second difference is the treatment of debt.
-The FCFF method subtracts debt at the very end to arrive at the intrinsic value of equity, whereas the FCFE method integrates interest payments and net additions to debt to arrive at FCFE.
+The FCFF method subtracts debt at the very end to arrive at the intrinsic value of equity.
+The FCFE method integrates interest payments and net additions to debt to arrive at FCFE.

+We hope you’ve enjoyed CFI’s analysis of FCFF vs FCFE vs Dividends.
 CFI offers the Financial Modeling and Valuation Analyst (FMVA) certification program, designed to transform anyone into a world-class financial analyst.
-To keep learning and developing your knowledge of financial analysis, we highly recommend the additional resources below:
+To keep learning and developing your knowledge of financial analysis, we highly recommend the additional CFI resources below: